Forbs and Sage Grouse

 Forbs like biscuit root and balsam root are consumed by sage grouse.
 Photo George Wuerthner

 Sage grouse chicks consume the stamens and tender young leaves of some forbs.
-Forbs are high in protein and easy to digest plants.
+Forbs are high in protein and are easy to digest plants.
 Females also consume forbs to help in egg production.
 Forbs also attract insects that grouse consume.

 Sage grouse will feed on the leaves of blazing star.
 Photo George Wuerthner